Cassini–Huygens: Grand Finale and destruction

-Cassinis end involved a series of close Saturn passes, approaching within the rings, then an entry into Saturn's atmosphere on September 15, 2017, to destroy the spacecraft.
+Cassinis end, named the Grand Finale, involved a series of close Saturn passes, approaching within the rings, then an entry into Saturn's atmosphere on September 15, 2017, to destroy the spacecraft.
 This method was chosen to ensure protection and prevent biological contamination to any of the moons of Saturn thought to offer potential habitability.

-In 2008 a number of options were evaluated to achieve this goal, each with varying funding, scientific, and technical challenges.
+In 2008, a number of options were evaluated to achieve this goal, each with varying funding, scientific, and technical challenges.
 A short period Saturn impact for an end of mission was rated "excellent" with the reasons "D-ring option satisfies unachieved AO goals; cheap and easily achievable" while collision with an icy moon was rated "good" for being "cheap and achievable anywhere/time".

 There were problems in 2013–14 about NASA receiving U.S. government funding for the Grand Finale.
 The two phases of the Grand Finale ended up being the equivalent of having two separate Discovery-class missions in that the Grand Finale was completely different from the main Cassini regular mission.
 The U.S. government in late 2014 approved the Grand Finale at the cost of $200 million.
 This was far cheaper than building two new probes in separate Discovery-class missions.

 On November 29, 2016, the spacecraft performed a Titan flyby that took it to the gateway of F-ring orbits: This was the start of the Grand Finale phase culminating in its impact with the planet.
 A final Titan flyby on April 22, 2017, changed the orbit again to fly through the gap between Saturn and its inner ring days later on April 26.
 Cassini passed about 1900 mi above Saturn's cloud layer and 200 mi from the visible edge of the inner ring; it successfully took images of Saturn's atmosphere and began returning data the next day.
-After a further 22 orbits through the gap, the mission was ended with a dive into Saturn's atmosphere on September 15; signal was lost at 11:55:46 UTC on September 15, 2017, just 30 seconds later than predicted.
+After a further 22 orbits through the gap, the mission was ended with a dive into Saturn's atmosphere on September 15; signal was lost at 11:55:46 UTC on September 15, 2017, 30 seconds later than predicted.
 It is estimated that the spacecraft burned up about 45 seconds after the last transmission.

 In September 2018, NASA won an Emmy Award for Outstanding Original Interactive Program for its presentation of the Cassini mission's Grand Finale at Saturn.

 In December 2018, Netflix aired "NASA's Cassini Mission" on their series 7 Days Out documenting the final days of work on the Cassini mission before the spacecraft crashed into Saturn to complete its Grand Finale.

 In January 2019, new research using data collected during Cassinis Grand Finale phase was published: